voder-ai/eslint-plugin-traceability/SECURITY.md

 When `dry-aged-deps` reports that there are **no safe upgrades available** under these thresholds, we may temporarily accept residual risk in dev-only tooling while keeping production dependencies clean and fully audited.

-For maintainers, the full process is described in the project’s internal dependency health and security guidelines.
+For maintainers, the full process is described in the project’s internal dependency health and security guidelines; end users typically do not need to consult those documents.

 ## Dev-Only Release Tooling Risk (semantic-release / npm / glob / brace-expansion)